EDIorg/quality-check-solutions/solution-template.md

 ### Description:

-A brief description of the quality check issue and why it is important to address.
+_A brief description of the quality check issue and why it is important to address._

-### Problematic content:

-A description or example of the content that triggers the quality check issue.

-### Correct content:
+### Solution:

-A description or example of the corrected content that silences the quality check issue.
+One or more solutions to the quality check issue.
+Keep it concise and actionable.